trufflesuite/truffle/packages/dashboard-hardhat-plugin/README.md

 with `npx truffle dashboard`.

-This plugin automatically tells Hardhat about the `truffleDashboard` network, so you don't need to modify your `hardhat.config.ts` to get started.
-Just specify `--network truffleDashboard` when running your usual Hardhat commands (e.g.
+This plugin automatically tells Hardhat about the `truffleDashboard` network, so you don't need to add this network to your `hardhat.config.ts` yourself.
+This means you can get started quickly by just specifying `--network truffleDashboard` when running your usual Hardhat commands (e.g.
 `npx hardhat run ./scripts/deploy-contracts.ts --network truffleDashboard`).
-This managed network will include the `url` property (default `"http://localhost:24012/rpc"`) and a few other sensible defaults for this workflow.
+This managed network includes the `url` property (default `"http://localhost:24012/rpc"`) and a few other sensible defaults for this workflow.

+If you don't like this plugin's default network configuration (is `--network truffleDashboard` too long?), then please see the next section for information on how to modify this.

 **Note on request timeouts**: Signing transactions with MetaMask is slower than Hardhat computing signatures automatically.
 For this reason,
 @truffle/dashboard-hardhat-plugin disables request timeouts for the `truffleDashboard` network.
-See below if you'd like to change this behavior.
+You can override this if you want the timeout anyway (see below!).

 ### Configuration

-> ℹ️ If you want to run Truffle Dashboard on a custom host or port, please
+> ℹ️ **This section is only about configuring this plugin.** If you want to
+> customize Truffle Dashboard itself (e.g., custom host or port), then please
-> configure that inside a `truffle-config.js` file in your Hardhat project
+> ensure you have a `truffle-config.js` file with your preferred settings in
-> directory.
+> your Hardhat project directory.
 See the
 > [truffle-config.js#dashboard](https://trufflesuite.com/docs/truffle/reference/configuration/#dashboard)
-> reference documentation to learn more about this; this section pertains only
+> reference docs to learn more.
-> to configuring @truffle/dashboard-hardhat-plugin itself.

-To configure this plugin, add a `truffle` section to your Hardhat config.
-This namespace can contain the following fields (all are optional):
+To customize @truffle/dashboard-hardhat-plugin, add a `truffle` section to your Hardhat config.
+This namespace can contain the following fields (both are optional):

 - **`dashboardNetworkName`** _(default: `"truffleDashboard"`)_: Specify the name
   of the Truffle Dashboard network, e.g. via the `--network <...>` command-line